handenurgurpinar/handenurgurpinar/README.md

 ## Hi there 👋

-- 🔭 I'm currently working freelance as a Software Test Engineer.
+- 🔭 I'm a software test engineer with 7+ years of experience in web and mobile application testing.
 - 🌱 I’m currently learning Python programming for automation testing.
 -	📝 I regularly write articles on [Medium](https://medium.com/@handenurgurpinar5).
 - 📫 How to reach me: [LinkedIn](www.linkedin.com/in/handenurgurpinar).